 Breastfeeding and measles, mumps, or rubella:

-If you have measles, mumps, or rubella, talk to your healthcare provider about the best ways to prevent the spread of the illness to your breastfed baby.
+If you have measles, mumps, or rubella, talk to your healthcare provider about the best ways to prevent the spread of illness to your breastfed baby.
 If you suspect that your baby has any symptoms of measles, mumps, or rubella, contact the child’s healthcare provider right away.
 Be sure to talk to your healthcare provider about all your breastfeeding questions.

 Please click here for references.